 - Omit/delay next dose of Dabigatran

-- Administer activated charcoal, with sorbitol, if within 2 h of ingestion;.
+- Consider charcoal, with sorbitol, if within 2 h of ingestion

-- Give Tranexamic acid (TXA) - 1 g intravenously if significant bleeding (TXA infusion guide).
+- Give TXA - 1 g IV if significant bleed (TXA infusion guide)

-Dabigatran exhibits low protein binding and may be removed by dialysis.
+- Dabigatran - low protein binding - removed by dialysis.